Adyen-for-platform icon

 Queued webhooks

-To ensure that webhooks are properly delivered, your server should acknowledge them with an appropriate response.
+To ensure that webhook events are properly delivered, your server should acknowledge them with a 200 level HTTP response.

-If we do not receive the response within 10 seconds, all webhooks to this endpoint will be queued.
+If we do not receive the response within 10 seconds, the webhook configuration will be put in a failing state.
+This will cause all new webhook events for that endpoint to be queued.

 Retry attempts happen regularly for up to 7 days, at increasing time intervals: